gerworks-hs/TCPChat/README.md

 # TCPChat
-A simple TCP/IP chat written in C
+A simple TCP/IP chat written in C using the Linux sockets API